topranks/mib2SnmpCol/README.md

     .1.3.6.1.4.1.30155

-mib2SnmpCol will only be able to add SNMP elements that are found in the local systems MIB tree and can be iterated over with mib2c.
+This tool can only add SNMP elements that the local system knows about, so make sure to check with 'snmptranslate' that everything works before continuing.

 ## Usage & Arguments